ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 ## Manage VM
 {: #vm-ses}

 You can view and manage virtual machines by using the Power Virtual Server DR Automation UI.
-Managing a virtual machine allows be included in disaster recovery operations and monitored effectively.
+Managing a virtual machine and monitor effectively.

+### Procedure
+{: #ma-vm-se}

 To manage the additonal virtual machines, complete the following steps:

 1. In the Power Virtual Server DR Automation navigation page, click **Cluster Name > Site > Workgroup > Managed VM**.
 2. Select the unmanged VM.
-3. Click **Manage VM** button.
+3. Click **Manage VM**.
 4. You are redirected to the Managed VM tab, where you can view the following details:
    - VM Name
    - Workgroup
    - Source workspace
    - Target workspace

+## Unmanage VM
+{: #um-manage-ses}

+You can view and virtual machines by using the Power Virtual Server DR Automation UI.
+Unmanaging a virtual machine removes the virtual machine from disaster recovery operations and monitoring.

+### Procedure
+{: #un-vm-manage}

+To unmanage virtual machines, complete the following steps:

+1. In the navigation page of the Power Virtual Server DR Automation, click **Site > Workgroup > Unmanaged VM**.
+2. Select the VM.
+3. Click **Unmanage this VM**.
+4. After this operation, the workgroup is removed and virtual machine is deleted.

+   > **Note:**
+   >
+   > - Each workgroup is associated with only one virtual machine.
+   > - You can unmanage a virtual machine even if it not managed previously.